 - The rates have been calculated per 100,000 population for this indicator to assist with interpretation. - Due to the differences in data collection, processing and estimation methods, including survey design and questionnaire, it is recommended that comparisons between workforce data from the National Health Workforce Data Set (NHWDS) and the previous Australian Institute of Health and Welfare (AlHW) Labour Force Survey be made with caution and noted in any analyses. - Results for the indicator are estimates because the survey data have undergone imputation to adjust for non-response.
 It should be noted that any of these adjustments may have introduced some bias in the estimates and any bias is likely to become more pronounced when response rates are low or when estimates are based on a small number of survey records.
-Care should be taken when drawing conclusions about the size of the differences between estimates. - The 2015 allied health workforce indicator data were not available in time for this report. - The 2015 medical workforce indicator data exclude provisional registrants. - There is no provisional registration type for dental practitioners (dentists, dental hygienists, dental prosthetists, dental therapists and oral health therapists), nurses and midwives.
+Care should be taken when drawing conclusions about the size of the differences between estimates. - From 2012 medical workforce, occupational therapists and psychologist indicator data exclude provisional registrants. - There is no provisional registration type for dental practitioners (dentists, dental hygienists, dental prosthetists, dental therapists and oral health therapists), nurses and midwives.